Ferragosto | 15 August 2024

 TRANSITUS was created as one of the four principal elements for a major Italian exhibition, Il Morte di Raffaello, celebrating the artistic legacy of the 16th century master Raffaello Sanzio da Urbino (1483-1520) on the 500th anniversary of his death. (see post below.)

-The tapestry has been acquired for the Gathering Space at the entrance of the Co-Cathedral of St. John the Evangelist, adjacent to the Mayo Clinic in Rochester, Minnesota.
+The tapestry has been acquired for the Gathering Space at the entrance to the sanctuary of the Co-Cathedral of St. John the Evangelist, adjacent to the Mayo Clinic in Rochester, Minnesota.
 TRANSITUS is Simon’s second signifigant work for the Church’s permanent collection.
 In 2016 he was commissioned to design and create a devotional space in the sanctuary– a shrine intended for liturgical instruction and private meditation.

 see John and Mary’s Home